Foreclosure Defense Attorney

 • You're in the military.
 The Servicemembers Civil Relief Act (SCRA), a complicated and extensive federal law, gives active military servicemembers protections against foreclosure and specific rights.
 Among other things, if you took out your mortgage before going on active duty, the servicer can't foreclose unless it gets a court order or a waiver from you.

-Because it's very unlikely that you'll be able to get your home back after a completed foreclosure, you want to raise any defenses before the sale.
+Because it's very unlikely that you'll be able to get your home back after a completed foreclosure, you want to raise any defenses before the foreclosure sale.
 Having an attorney on your side gives you a better chance of saving your home from foreclosure.

 When You Might Not Need to Hire a Foreclosure Defense Lawyer

-Depending on what you hope to accomplish, you might not need to hire a foreclosure defense lawyer.
+Depending on what you hope to accomplish, you might not need to hire a lawyer.
 You probably don't need to hire an attorney if you only want to stay in the home during the foreclosure process or buy yourself some extra time to live in the property.

 You don't need a lawyer to apply for loss mitigation or attend mediation.
 And you might even find a way to keep your home by going through the loss mitigation or mediation process.